Southern California Rollout

 For us, that matters much more than surface-level scale.

-Why a county-by-county rollout makes sense
+Why a focused county launch makes sense

 That changes what "good growth" looks like.